AlexBAV/cppwinrt_ex/README.md

 ## Compiler Support

-The library has been tested on Microsoft Visual Studio 2017 Version 15.1 (26403.7).
+The library has been tested on Microsoft Visual Studio 2017 Version 15.2 (26430.4).

+## What's New

+### Version 0.2

+`async_action` and `async_operation<T>` classes have been removed. `future<T>`, a light-weight awaitable class is introduced instead.
+It is to be used in all coroutines that do not need to be resumed on the same thread.
+Coroutines that return future<T> may also be used starting with Windows Vista, which extends the range of supported OSes.

 ## Documentation